 It is easy to use "Quick install" function to create a volume.
 Depend on how many physical disks or how many residual spaces on created VGs are free, the system will calculate maximum spaces on RAID levels 0/1/3/5/6.
+"Quick install"

-"Quick install" function will occupy all residual VG space for one UDV, and it has no space for snapshot.
+function will occupy all residual VG space for one UDV, and it has no space for snapshot.
 If snapshot function is needed, please create volumes by manual, and refer to section 4.4 for more detail.

 Step 1: Select "Quick install" then choose the RAID level to set.
 Please refer to Figure 3.3.1.
-After choosing the RAID level, click "NEXT", it will be linked to another page required to set up the "Bus ID" / "SCSI ID" / "LUN".
+After choosing the RAID level, click " , it will be linked to another page required to set up the "LUN".

-Step 2: Please select a number for each of them.
-Be careful to avoid the conflict of SCSI ID at the same SCSI bus.
+Step 2: Please select a LUN number.
+Access control of host would be shown as a wildcard "", which means every host can access this volume.
 In this page, the "Volume size" can be changed.
 The maximum volume size is shown.
 To re-enter the size be sure it has to be less or equal to maximum volume size.
-Then click " NEXT ".
+Then click " NEXT "